erdemerbaba/erdemerbaba/README.md

 <p align="left">
-I am Sn.
-Msc. devops engineer working on system, product and automation; having a purpose of making a beneficial impact in these sectors.
+I am Msc. devops engineer working on system, product and automation; having a purpose of making a beneficial impact in these sectors.
 I am involved in organizations and initiatives in these areas.
 At the same time, I collaborate with communities to make a contribution to the people involved.
 </p>